JeremyBowyer/Correlation_App/instructions.md

 ## Offsets
 This section allows you to shift a column up or down by a given amount.
 If you provide category column(s), the app will take that into account and it will shift the data up/down for each category in the category columns.
 So if you have price data that you've turned into performance using the % change metric transformation, you can use an offset to shift those performance numbers forward so they become subsequent performance.

-For an explanation of each type of transformation, see the Glossary.
+For an explanation of each type of transformation along with their requisite inputs, see the Glossary.